 There may come a time when you realize that your checkbook or debit card has been stolen.
 It is important to act quickly as soon as you make this realization, so that you will not be held liable for any money that the thief decides to spend from your accounts.
 Here are the five things you need to do once you find out your checkbook or wallet is stolen.

 First, you need to call your bank and put a freeze on your account.
 Generally a freeze will only last twenty-four hours.
 This will temporarily stop all checks and debit transactions from going through.
 As a result you may have items that you have already paid (such as your rent) that do not clear the bank as a result of the freeze.
+This is different from putting a stop payment on just one check.

 Second, you need to gather up information such as old statements, your checkbook ledger or a computer printout of your recent transactions and recent receipts to take with you to the bank.
 These items will help you and your customer service representative decide which items to allow to clear.